Hacker0x01/docs.hackerone.com/docs/hackers/disclosure.md

 Option | Detail
 ------ | -------
 Disclosure by Default | You or the security team can request disclosure for any closed report in the program.
-If the admin of the program agrees to disclosure, the contents of the report will be made public within 30 days.<br> <br>*This is the default setting for all verified programs*.
+If the admin of the program agrees to disclosure, the contents of the report will be made public within 30 days.<br> <br>*This is the default setting for all verified programs*.<br><br>Note: Reports must be in the Resolved state to default to disclosure.
+Any other [report state](/hackers/report-states.html) requires mutual agreement.
 Disclosure requiring Mutual Agreement | You can request disclosure for any closed report in the program.
 If the program security team agrees to disclosure, the contents of the report will be made public.
-If the security team doesn't take any action, the contents of the report will remain private. <br>*The program must request to opt-in to this option.*
+If the security team doesn't take any action, the contents of the report will remain private. <br><br>*The program must request to opt-in to this option.*
 Disclosure Disabled | Disclosure isn't allowed for any report.

 ### Requesting Disclosure